-Sometimes we get complaints from users regarding our Google Webmaster Tools integration being very picky, if not hard to set up.
+Sometimes we get complaints from users regarding our Google Webmaster Tools (now Google Search Console) integration being very picky, if not hard to set up.

 They are right actually.